 It’s important to understand the difference between wildland fires and urban wildfires when considering their impact on water quality.

 No, boiling water will not remove chemical contaminants such as benzene or volatile organic compounds (VOCs).
-It is essential to rely on bottled water or professionally tested and treated water.
+It is essential to rely on bottled or professionally tested and treated water.

 Common contaminants include benzene, toluene, heavy metals, VOCs, and asbestos.
 Your testing should be comprehensive to identify potential risks.